AVJdataminer/content_dev/Intro_python_jupyter.md

 -   Flexible,  [embeddable](https://ipython.org/ipython-doc/stable/interactive/reference.html#embedding-ipython)  interpreters to load into your own projects.
 -   Easy to use, high performance tools for  [parallel computing](https://ipyparallel.readthedocs.io/en/latest/).
 -
 The *kernel for Jupyter* is what provides the interactive Python programming environment we use in this course **Jupyter Notebooks**.
 A kernel in computer science is the core of the  operating system that allows communication between the user in software applications and the hardware components.
+In data science working in kernels

 ## Jupyter notebooks